 Pension sharing allows the couple to share the pension fund.
 The Court will order the split of the pension and then the company which administers the pension has four months to apply the order.
 This allows the couple to get a clean break order.

-For free initial legal advice about splitting a pension in divorce, call our Divorce Solicitors on 03306069626 or contact us and we will help you.
+For free initial legal advice about splitting a pension in divorce, call our Divorce Solicitors on 03306069626 or contact us online and we will call you.